Sunidhi Chauhan: 1995–2000: Career beginnings, Mast and Fiza

 In 1995, Chauhan performed at the 40th Filmfare Awards with the group "Little Wonders", when late music director Aadesh Shrivastava heard her and recorded her voice for the film, Shastra.
-She made her career debut at the age of eleven, with the song "Ladki Deewani Dekho" from the film, alongside Udit Narayan.
+She made her career debut at the age of thirteen, with the song "Ladki Deewani Dekho" from the film, alongside Udit Narayan.
 During the year, she won the first singing reality show on DD National titled Meri Awaz Suno, where she was honoured with the "Lata Mangeshkar Trophy" for the best female singer of India.
 Besides, she recorded her first solo album, Aira Gaira Nathu Khaira which was ultimately promoted as a children's album.
 Chauhan then realised her "limitations" and got formal training in classical singing from Gautam Mukherjee.
 For the next two years, she worked as a background vocalist.

 Chauhan met singer Sonu Nigam, who recommended her to Sandeep Chowta.
 During the time, Chowta was working as the music director for Ram Gopal Varma's film Mast (1999).
 Within two weeks' time, Chauhan was signed to lend her voice for the film's song where she recorded the title track along with "Ruki Ruki Si Zindagi" and "Suna Tha".
 For the song "Ruki Ruki Si", she won the RD Burman award, at the Annual Filmfare awards, and was nominated for the Best Female Playback Singer, at the same ceremony.
 By the end of the year, she worked with Anand–Milind for Jaanwar and with Shrivastava for two films: Dahek and Bade Dilwala.

 Chauhan's second breakthrough was released in 2000, where she collaborated with composer-singer Anu Malik, for the song "Mehboob Mere" from Fiza which was picturised on Sushmita Sen. She considered the track that came to her the "most naturally", as recording of the song was completed in 15 minutes.
 Chauhan received another Filmfare nomination for Best Female Playback Singer for "Mehboob Mere".
 She was also heard in Shankar–Ehsaan–Loy-composed folksy flavoured "Bumbro" from Mission Kashmir, which was promoted from being a "background song into the foreground" because of "its beauty".
 The director of the film, Vidhu Vinod Chopra, wanted an innocent voice for the song when he roped Chauhan to sing for Preity Zinta.
 According to Chopra, "Chauhan could sound very girlish.
 So she sang the song with that slightly broken voice."